aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/timephaseddata/_index.md

 int - the unique identifier of a time phased data
 ### getUnit() {#getUnit--}
 ```
-public final int getUnit()
+public final byte getUnit()
 ```

 Gets the time unit of a time phased data period.

 **Returns:**
-int - the time unit of a time phased data period.
+byte - the time unit of a time phased data period.
 ### getValue() {#getValue--}
 ```
 public final String getValue()